 Some Frequently Asked Questions

-How do you prevent weeds from growing?
+How do you prevent weeds from growing in between rocks?

 Why do you need a rockery in your garden?